silnrsi/libreoffice-linguistic-tools/README.md

 # OpenOffice Linguistic Tools

 This add-on provides a menu of tools for linguistic writeups and other documents written for lesser-known languages.
-It reads XML files from SIL FieldWorks, Toolbox and Phonology Assistant.
+It reads XML files from software such as SIL FieldWorks.
 Other features include Data Conversion using SIL Converters.

-The primary site to download released builds is https://extensions.libreoffice.org/extensions/lingtools.
-Complete source code can be downloaded from github, and recent released builds are here as well.
+The primary site to download releases is https://extensions.libreoffice.org/extensions/lingtools.
+Complete source code can be downloaded from github, and recent releases are here as well.

 To install, download the "LinguisticTools" oxt file and double-click to open it.
 The Extension Manager should open and install the add-on.
 For more detailed installation instructions and version history, see [README.txt](/releases/download/v2.9.1/README.txt)